MRCpy.DWGCS

 ‘cvx’

-Solves the optimization problem using the CVXPY library.
+Solves the optimization problem using the cvxpy library.
 Obtains an accurate solution while requiring more time than the other methods.
-Note that the library uses the GUROBI solver in CVXpy for which one might need to request for a license.
+Note that the library uses the GUROBI solver in cvxpy for which one might need to request for a license.
 A free license can be requested here

 ‘grad’

 Solves the optimization using stochastic gradient descent.
 The parameters max_iters, stepsize and mini_batch_size determine the number of iterations, the learning rate and the batch size for gradient computation respectively.
-Note that the implementation uses nesterov’s gradient descent in case of ReLU and threshold features, and the above parameters do no affect the optimization in this case.
+Note that the implementation uses nesterov’s gradient descent in case of ReLU and threshold features, and the above parameters do not affect the optimization in this case.

 ‘adam’

 Solves the optimization using stochastic gradient descent with adam (adam optimizer).
 The parameters max_iters, alpha and mini_batch_size determine the number of iterations, the learning rate and the batch size for gradient computation respectively.
-Note that the implementation uses nesterov’s gradient descent in case of ReLU and threshold features, and the above parameters do no affect the optimization in this case.
+Note that the implementation uses nesterov’s gradient descent in case of ReLU and threshold features, and the above parameters do not affect the optimization in this case.

 alphafloat, default = 0.001